 What is important to you in regards to design and packaging of your records – and why?
 You seem to try to keep your releases limited – why’s that?

-Second, we think design should correlate with label.
-That connection may help certain music to be easily recognised, since striking consistency in the most artworks in one label’s catalogue is actually a promotional tool.
+Second, we think design should correlate with the label.
+That connection may help certain music to be easily recognized since striking consistency in the most artworks in one label’s catalog is actually a promotional tool.
 We think that everyone who follows our work could easily recognize futuristic monuments from communist era in the covers of our releases.
-We use them as communication tool to emphasise artistic as well as geographical and historical aspects of our releases.
+We use them as a communication tool to emphasize artistic as well as geographical and historical aspects of our releases.
 Such monuments existed only in Yugoslavia and it cannot be found anywhere else in the world.
 When someone gets in touch with any of our releases for the very first time, it is likely that one may conclude that music comes from the past, from some communist country.

 We do the series of 500 records.
 Considering the fact that we release music that didn’t get the proper recognition or any recognition at all in a time when it was recorded, we think that quantity is quite ok.
 With our hard work, we hope we will manage to reach a wider audience one day.